liferay/liferay-docs/discover/portal/articles/05-document-management/04-using-external-repositories.markdown

 ### Configuring the CMIS Connector on SharePoint [](id=configuring-the-cmis-connector-on-sharepoint)

 SharePoint utilizes a CMIS Connector and a CMIS Producer to interface with Liferay Portal.
+If they're already installed on your SharePoint server, then you can skip this section.

-The Connector is installed with the SharePoint Administrator Toolkit using a solution package called a Windows SharePoint file (.wsp).
+The CMIS Connector is installed with the SharePoint Administrator Toolkit using a solution package called a Windows SharePoint file (.wsp).
 If you don't have it already, install the SharePoint Administrator Toolkit for its CMIS Connector.
 Install and deploy the CMIS Connector as a Farm Solution on